 Treatment in our Pet Hospitals

-We have 48 Pet Hospitals across the UK, where our wonderful vet teams treat pets and save lives, every single day.
+We have 48 Pet Hospitals across the UK, where our wonderful vet teams treat pets and save lives every day.
+We provide treatment to pets whose owners otherwise wouldn't be able to afford it.

-We believe that no pet should suffer because of their owner's financial situation.
-That's why PDSA was founded and it's the reason we've been working with the pets of people in need for over 100 years.
+We believe that everyone, no matter what their circumstances, has the right to experience the unique bond – the love and companionship – that comes from owning a pet.
+That's why PDSA was founded and it's the reason we've been helping the pets of people in need for over 105 years.

 About our service

-We offer free and low-cost veterinary care to owners in need across the UK.
+We offer free and low-cost veterinary care to pets and owners in need across the UK.

 PDSA vets care for household pets like cats, dogs and rabbits.
 They can treat your pet, help prevent disease and illness, and give you advice on the best way to look after your pet.